-Dehydrating peaches works best when you slice them thin, about an eighth-inch.
+Peaches dehydrate best when you slice them thinly, about an eighth-inch up to a quarter-inch thick.
 Peel the skins off with a sharp peeler, or leave the skins on.
-With squat-shaped clingstone peaches (photo above), cut the peaches into four chunks along the pit, and then slice the chunks.
+With squat-shaped clingstone peaches (top photo), cut the peaches into four chunks along the pit, and then slice the chunks.

 Dried peaches will be pliable.
 Tear a few in half to check that no moisture beads up inside.